 Yes!
 You can work by yourself, or in teams of two.
-Larger teams of three or four are possible, however these projects will not qualify to attend the Canada Wide Science Fair.
+Larger teams of three or four are allowed, however these projects are not eligible to attend the Canada Wide Science Fair.

 HOW MUCH DOES IT COST TO ENTER THE SCIENCE FAIR?

 Nothing – it is free!
 But as we are a charitable organization, we do appreciate your financial support via a donation.